I'll discuss last night's Yankee game tonight, after this afternoon's game has also been played. I have to discuss soccer.

-Last night, the U.S. team beat Mexico in Mexico for the first time in 25 tries, 1-0.
+Last night, the U.S. team beat Mexico in Mexico for the 1st time in 25 tries, 1-0.
 The goal was scored in the 79th minute by Michael Orozco Fiscal, a native of Orange, California but of Mexican descent and playing for a team in the Mexican league, San Luis.
 North Brunswick, New Jersey native Tim Howard was sensational in goal, again.

 Just as our Russian gymnasts are better than Russia's Russian gymnasts, and our Chinese figure skaters are better than China's Chinese figure skaters, our Mexican soccer players are better than Mexico's Mexican soccer players.